etheleon/deepore/README.md

-# Deepore: Deepore: Deep learning for base calling MinION reads
+# Deepore: Deep learning for base calling MinION reads

 The MinION device by Oxford Nanopore Technologies (ONT) is the first portable USB sequencing device which promises to be part of the future of DNA sequencing technologies.